-As of June 30, 2020, the Company recognized its contractual obligations to issue a total of 25,000 shares of common stock to an advisor.
-The fair value of these shares amounted to \$22,194 and has been expensed to general and administrative and research and development expenses in the consolidated statements of operations, with a corresponding credit to additional paid-in-capital.
-The fair value of these shares was determined by using the market price of the common stock as at the date of issuance.
+As of September 30, 2020, the Company has recognized its contractual obligations to issue a total of 412,500 shares of common stock to advisors.
+The fair value of these shares amounted to \$400,591 and has been expensed to general and administrative and research and development expenses in the consolidated statements of operations, with a corresponding credit to additional paid-in-capital.
+A further 97,500 shares were to be issued after September 30, 2020, in order to complete the exercise of shares which was paid for prior to September 30, 2020 (Note 5).
+The fair value of shares to be issued was determined by using the market price of the common stock as at the date of issuance.